-This scale was modified by the Harry O. Now, the Mercalli scale is also known as the Modified Mercalli scale.
+This scale was modified by Harry O. The Mercalli scale is also known as the Modified Mercalli scale.
 With the use of this scale, Isoseismal curves can be drawn to summarize such data for an earthquake.
-Isoseismals would be circles with the epicentre, if there were complete symmetry about the vertical through the earthquake’s focus.
+Isoseismals would be circles with the epicentre if there were complete symmetry about the vertical through the earthquake’s focus.

 - The scale has twelve levels based on which the degree of the earthquake is described.